What is a New Hampshire Annual Report?

-One of the requirements of maintaining an LLC or corporation in New Hampshire is filing an Annual Report.
+One of the requirements of maintaining a Limited Liability Company (LLC) or corporation in the state of New Hampshire is filing an Annual Report.
 The Annual Report is used to confirm and update the company’s information each year with the New Hampshire Secretary of State.

 Related: How to form an LLC in New Hampshire

-You have the option of filing your Corporation and LLC Annual Report online or by mail.
-To file online, visit the New Hampshire QuickStart website, otherwise you can download and fill out the Annual Report
+You have the option of filing your New Hampshire LLC or Corporation Annual Report online or by mail.
+To file online, visit the New Hampshire QuickStart website, otherwise, you can download and fill out the Annual Report.

 The report asks for information such as: